Rattlesnake Ledge and Rattlesnake Mountain

 From the trailhead at the edge of Rattlesnake Lake, the ledges loom dramatically above.

-Rattlesnake Mountain Trail, December 30, 2016.
+Rattlesnake Mountain Trail, Washington.

 Even the downward views from the Rattlesnake ledges are impressive — and demonstrate the need for great caution along their abruptly precipitous edges.
 Here, the third ledge peers down upon the first two, as well as upon Rattlesnake Lake and the trailhead on its far shore.
 Beyond the ledges, the view sweeps past Rattlesnake Lake and up the Ceder River Valley, where dams on the Cedar River form Chester Morse Lake and Masonry Pool to provide water for Seattle, Washington.
 Mount Washington anchors the valley on the far left.
-Rattlesnake Mountain Trail, June 03, 2023.
+Rattlesnake Mountain Trail, Washington.

 WESTERN ROUTE — SNOQUALMIE POINT TO STAN’S OVERLOOK AND GRAND PROSPECT